CDLUC3/mrt-doc/design/aws-build/demo.md

 ## AWS Connector for GitHub
 - enables the tracking of commits and tags
 - This allows AWS CodePipeline to clone selected private repos
-- Some AWS screens call this a "CodeStar connection"
+- Some AWS screens call this an *AWS CodeConnection*

 ---